 As a mollusk, scallops can cause allergic reactions in some people.
 Anyone with an allergy to clams, oysters, or similar foods should avoid them or try only a very small piece.
-An allergy to shellfish, such as lobsters or shrimp, does not necessarily indicate a mollusk allergy, though caution should be used by anyone with seafood allergies when trying something new.
+An allergy to crustaceans, such as lobsters or shrimp, does not necessarily indicate a mollusk allergy, though caution should be used by anyone with seafood allergies when trying something new.
 Replacements, such as white fish, can be used for many dishes, but can bother eaters with fish allergies.

 Scallops are both fished and "farmed" or cultivated in water for harvest.
 They do not attach themselves to a permanent anchorage, but move themselves through the water by opening and closing their shells.
 As a result, the muscle that controls the "hinge" of the shell is much larger than that of oysters or clams.
 Since they cannot survive out of water, they are shucked from their shells on board fishing boats.